 Psychological safety is “the idea that people feel safe to bring their emotional truth to the workplace without feeling that they are going to be fired, scapegoated, or branded negatively”–Susan David.

-They try to get over the emotions by suppressing their emotions by pushing them to the side and getting over with the things.
-Research has shown that this is more of the male characteristics which are actually not surprising given the past generations have raised their boys with the premise that Boys Don’t Cry.
-Essentially, bottling is about ignoring troubling emotions and a person doesn’t want to get into the root of the problem.
-The deeper issue remains bottling is like storing corrosive substance in a plastic bottle.
+They try to get over the emotions by suppressing their emotions by pushing them to the side and getting over things.
+Research has shown that this is more of the male characteristics which is actually not surprising given the past generations have raised their boys with the premise that Boys Don’t Cry.
+Essentially, bottling is about ignoring troubling emotions and a person doesn’t want to get to the root of the problem.
+The deeper issue remains bottling is like storing corrosive substances in a plastic bottle.
 You might be able to contain it but soon it will start to leak out because suppressed emotions inevitably surface in the most unintended ways.
-They have just gone off the ground ready to pop back up at any time and usually with surprising and inappropriate intensity created by containment pressure they have been under.
+They have just gone off the ground ready to pop back up at any time and usually with surprising and inappropriate intensity created by the containment pressure they have been under.